forsbergapp/app_portfolio/README.md

 	- social network basic functionality with follow, like, follwed, liked and viewed including statistics
 	- Javascript ECMAScript modules and ES6+ Javascript using Express in Node.js.
 Thirdparty javascript modules should be converted from CommonJS to ECMAScript modules if necessary.
-	- report with QR codes pixel perfect design using css pt font size measurement and full unicode support
+	- report with pixel perfect design using css pt font size measurement and full unicode support
 	- apps created using server side rendering
 	- database and file logging
 	- microservice arquitecture